mrocklin/mrocklin.github.io/hiring-sales.md

-    It's a great opportunity for someone to say "I was the first salesperson on the ground and took them from $0 to $N million in two years" which is a great way for someone to graduate from AE/SE to Head of Sales in their next position.
+    It's a great opportunity for someone to say "I was the first salesperson on the ground and took them from $0 to $N million in two years" which is a great way for someone to graduate from AE/SE to VP of Sales in their next position (or this one) and maximize lifetime income.

 Team Composition
 ----------------